XinhuaZhang/Particle-Tracking/README.md

    ```bash
    stack build
    ```
+6. The tiff files need to be preprocessed by the python script <a href="https://github.com/XinhuaZhang/Particle-Tracking/blob/main/Python/convertTiff.py">convertTiff.py</a>.

-6. In ./script/runMain.sh, set the InputFolder to the path that contains images.
+7. In ./script/runMain.sh, set the InputFolder to the path that contains images.
 The original tif images cannot be read directly.
 Use the Python script at ./Python/convertTiff.py to convert them first.
 Also, change the number of threads based on the CPU of your machine.

-7. ```bash
+8. ```bash
    ./script/runMain.sh
    ```